Skip to content

 Tri-State Concert Band

-11th and 12th grade students who would like to attend Tri-State should make sure that their high school band directors nominate them by September 29th!
+11th and 12th grade students who wish to be considered for the Tri-State Band Festival should speak with their high school band director.

 Honors Jazz Ensemble